MarKenn/Cardstream/README.md

 Overview
 ---------
-iOS SDK that can be used to allow the use of the Cardstream payment gateway within an iOS applications.
+iOS SDK that can be used to allow the use of the Cardstream payment gateway within an iOS application.

 Requirements
 ------------
-To build the project, you require Crypto dependency to be included within the SDK.
-This may require the download and use of Carthage.
-Within Carthage you will need to add Crypto to the Cartfile for example;

-github "soffes/crypto"

-Once added to the Cartfile, update Carthage and load Crypto into the SDK.
+CryptoSwift must be included as a Framework dependency.
+We have provided CryptoSwift v0.7.2 as part of our SDK however as part of good practice we encourage you to rebuild CryptoSwift and our iOS SDK before use.